 Form 8938 Filing Thresholds

-If you live within the U.S., you must file Form 8938 if the value of your reportable foreign assets exceeds either of these levels:
+If you live within the U.S. the entire tax year, you must file Form 8938 if the value of your reportable foreign assets exceeds either of these levels:

-Expats living abroad all year, or those who move back to the U.S. during the year, have an increased reporting threshold.
-You don’t need to complete this form unless your foreign assets are valued in excess of either:
+Expats living abroad have an increased reporting threshold.
+You don’t need to complete this form unless your foreign assets exceed either:

 Financial Institution Reporting

 Many foreign financial institutions must report their U.S. citizen and resident clients’ accounts worth more than $50,000.
 If you’re an expat who hasn’t been filing returns and FBARs, this could affect you.

 Example: The foreign banks you use might be required to obtain additional information about you.
 They would report this information to the U.S. government.
 The IRS can then determine if you’re not in compliance before you report yourself.
 In that case, many preferential disclosure options will be unavailable to you.
 You might face additional tax, penalties, and interest.